Abdulkarim9/Python-File-Organizer/README.md

 For the (.pyw) extention i put it  in order to prevent a DOS console from popping up.

 ### How to use?
-For this program to work you need to have python3 installed on you system
+For this program to work you need to have python3 installed on your system

 if you don't you can download from this link https://www.python.org/downloads/